Gasoline direct injection, is a fuel injection system, that sprays gasoline, directly into the combustion chamber.

 Along with many automotive innovations, comes a new set of problems.

-Firstly, higher cylinder temperatures and pressures, released into the crankcase accelerate oil vaporization.
+Firstly, higher cylinder temperatures and pressures, released into the crankcase, accelerate oil vaporization.
 Eventually this causes oil droplets, to coat the intake valves.
-Also, with (GDI) systems fresh fuel, is not sprayed onto intake valves.
+Also, with gasoline direct injection (GDI) systems fresh fuel, is not sprayed onto intake valves.

 As a result, the valves are no longer cleaned or cooled.

 Secondly, it can cause piston rings, to become stuck into their lands.
 Also, if the engine uses low-tension rings, the sludge can prevent them from properly sealing.
-It can also cause sludge and fuel deposits, to bake onto the top of the piston.
+And, it can also cause sludge and fuel deposits, to bake onto the top of the piston.

-The problem tends to be worse in (GDI) engines; that are used mostly for short trips.
-Because, the intake valves never get hot enough, to burn off the deposits.
+The problem tends to be worse in gasoline direct injection (GDI) engines, that are used mostly for short trips.
+Because, the intake valves, never get hot enough, to burn off the deposits.

 Cleaning The (GDI) System